Martinsos/edlib/bindings/python/README.md

 To trigger automatic publish to PyPI, create a tag and push it to Github -> Github Action will create sdist, build wheels, and push them all to PyPI while publishing new version.

 You can also publish new version manually if needed: run `make publish` to create a source distribution and wheels and publish it to the PyPI.
+This will however produce wheels only for your platform / os.

 ## Common tasks for maintainers
 We use a pinned down version of cibuildwheel, which means that when new stable version of Python comes out, we won't be building wheels for it.
 Nor will we be publishing them.